pluginkollektiv/cachify/readme.txt

 ### Cachify with CDN support? ###
 Currently the caching plugin for WordPress has no connection to a CDN provider.
 Although the Buzzword CDN (Content Delivery Network) is praised as a performance factor, CDN makes little sense for WordPress websites with a national audience.
 In this case, a home host could provide the requested files faster than a worldwide CDN service provider because the next node could be far away.

+### How can I report security bugs? ###
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/a791e805-1ecc-4754-87ff-f8cdcc37e05a)

 ### When does Cachify automaticaly flush its cache? ###
 * After publishing new posts